Lindsay Brewer Slays In Gold Bikini & Sheer Skirt: ‘Mas Tequila Por Favor’

 Lindsay Brewer went full bombshell in her latest Instagram upload on Monday.
 The hot racecar driver stunned as she hit the beach in a body-baring ensemble alongside her gal pal, Marli Alexa.

-In the steamy snap, Lindsay looked smoking hot as she slayed in a gold bikini and sheer skirt.
-The teeny top featured a deep neckline that put her ample cleavage in the spotlight.
-The garment also showcased her muscled biceps.
+In the steamy snap, Lindsay looked smoking hot in a gold bikini and sheer skirt.
+The teeny top featured a deep neckline which put her ample cleavage in the spotlight.
+The garment also showcased her toned biceps.

-The matching bikini bottoms fit high over her curvy hips and clung to her slender waistline as they exposed her long, lean legs and gave fans a peek at her round booty.
-She added a white skirt over top, which wrapped tightly around her midsection.
+The matching bikini bottoms fit high over her curvy hips and clung to her slender waistline as they also exposed her long, lean legs.
+She added a white skirt over the top, which wrapped tightly around her midsection.

 Lindsay jazzed up the look with multiple gold chains around her neck and bracelets on her wrists.
-Meanwhile, Marli sported a nude bikini with pearl embellishments and a white cover up.
+Meanwhile, Marli sported a nude bikini with pearl embellishments and a netted white cover-up.

 Lindsay stood with her body angled to the side and her back arched slightly.
 She pushed her pert posterior out and bent one knee as she grabbed at her skirt.
 Her head was tilted and she wore a bright smile on her face.

-In the background, a white sand beach could be seen, as well as a some tall trees and a blue sky.
+In the background, a white sand beach could be seen, as well as some tall palm trees and a blue sky.
 In the caption, Lindsay joked about wanting more tequila.
 She also geotagged her location as Tulum Beach.

-Her long, blond hair was parted in the center.
+Her long, blond hair was parted slightly off-center.
 The locks were styled in voluminous waves that cascaded over both of her shoulders.

 Lindsay’s over 1.4 million followers appeared to approve of the post by clicking the like button more than 56,000 times in less than 24 hours after it went live on the platform.
 Her admirers also hit up the comments section to leave over 570 remarks about the pic during that time.